3.5. Engineered devices for solar tracking

 - An anemometer is used to measure wind speed.
 If the wind conditions are too strong, the panels are usually driven to a safe horizontal position and remain in the safety position until the wind speed falls below the set point.

-There are three classes of tracker drive types that help to operate the moving receiver:
+Three classes of tracker drive types to operate the moving receiver:

 - Active trackers use hydraulic or electric and an actuator to move the panel based on sensor response.
 Light sensors are positioned on the tracker at different locations for higher precision.
 These systems work best with the direct sunlight and are less efficient with cloudy skies.